LouisJustinTALLOT/cpp-docs.fr-fr/docs/standard-library/allocator-class.md

 ### <a name="parameters"></a>Paramètres

-`right` L’objet allocateur doit être copié.
+*droit* l’objet allocateur à copier.

 ### <a name="remarks"></a>Notes